Numigi/odoo-stock-addons/stock_picking_digitized_signature/README.rst

 .. image:: static/description/stock_picking_pending_signature.png

-This box allows to validate a picking although the document could not be signed.
+This box allows to validate a picking although the document could not be signed already.

 Contributors
 ------------